usecannon/cannon/packages/website/content/docs.md

 * `modified` - An array of files and directories that this script depends on.
 The cache of the cannonfile's build is recreated when these files change.

 **Outputs**
-This action updates the return object by adding an entry to the `runs` key with the action’s name.
-The value of the entry is the value returned by the script.
-For example, if a script is run with `[run.custom_deploy]` and the function specified returns `{"exampleKey": "myDynamicOutput"}`, *myDynamicOutput* would be accessible at `<%= runs.custom_deploy.exampleKey %>`.

-If the script returns an object with the key `cannon`, the corresponding value will be merged into the return object.
-This is particularly useful if the script being run is deploying a contract, as this can return the same outputs that would be returned by a `contract` action.
+This action updates the return object by merging the object returned from the script under keys `contracts` and `txns`.
+These objects should follow the structure of output modifications created by a `contract` action.

 ### invoke